enyojs/gallery/README.md

 Please note the following:

 * We will only accept pull requests to the catalog for OSS-licensed components from the original author.
-If you have forked another members' component, please submit a separate, new component.
+If you have forked another member's component please submit a separate, new component.
 * There should be one unique "owner" entry per author.
-For the owner id, please use your github username.
+For the owner id please use your github username.
 You may choose your full name or username as the display name.
 * The "website", "twitter", and "demoUrl" fields are optional and may be omitted if you wish.
 * The "testedPlatforms" field should list the platforms you have tested your component on (i.e. "iOS 5.1", "Chrome 18", "IE9").
 * The "license" field should either reference a standard OSS license (i.e. "Apache 2.0") or include the text of your license.
 * The "dependencies" field should list any other Enyo libraries your component requires (i.e. onyx, layout).